flyingmachine/brave-clojure-web/content/basic-emacs.md

 ### Editing and Help

-Here are some editing keybindings you should know about:
+Here are some useful editing keybindings you should know about:

 | Keys | Description                                                                |
 |------+----------------------------------------------------------------------------|